ladsantos/PoWeRS/README.md

 Latest additions and corrections
 ------------

-* a few bug corrections on estimate
-* new useful routines on utils
+* estimate.rotation now has a much faster, better and efficient find() routine

 Known issues
 ------------

-* The code does not have an optimization routine anymore.
-I'll be working on a better method.
+* The code is not fully optimized and still needs polishing on handling files

 To-do list
 ------------

 * Documentation for estimate
 * A silent version of estimate
-* An optimization tool
 * Better error handling
 * Undo the need of having some files already created (for instance, batch.par)
 * Maybe changing the code so that it does not need installation?